Core Principles of ISO Quality Management

 The main purpose of the standard is to provide a framework for the implementation of a quality management system that enables the organisation to improve the consistency and quality of products and services delivered.
 With such, the organisation is able to develop a culture of excellence, and thereby improve its performance, reduce costs related to returned products, and ensure client satisfaction.

 Main Principles of Quality Management Related to ISO 9001

 Leadership plays an integral role in the success of an organisation-wide quality management system.
 As such, top-level management is involved from the beginning, right through to the ongoing monitoring and improvement of the quality management system.

-Such a quality management system is focussed on customer satisfaction.
+Such a quality management system focuses on customer satisfaction.
 This means that products and services must be of such a standard that it reduces and eliminates complaints, returns, and dissatisfaction with products.

 Everyone in the organisation is involved in the quality management system.
 All employees must be trained to understand the value of an ISO quality management system.
 In addition, employees receive training in their particular fields of service, in order to ensure that they have the required competencies to complete their tasks with absolute confidence.
 Relevant employees are trained in the internal auditing processes to lead internal auditing teams.
 Everyone is accountable for their performance.
 This helps to improve performance in terms of quality throughout the organisation.